 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 0 / 4

-Land use and ownership are frequent causes of conflict in South Sudan, and returning refugees from earlier wars have exacerbated the problem.
+Disputes over land use and ownership are frequent causes of armed conflict in South Sudan, and returning refugees from earlier wars have exacerbated the problem.
 Property rights are weak and not respected in practice.
 There have been multiple allegations of land grabbing and forced evictions in recent years.
 Customary practices often deny women their legal rights to property and inheritance.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 0 / 4

 Customary law puts women at a disadvantage in matters of divorce and child custody.
-Forced and early marriages are common, and spousal rape is not a crime.
+Forced and early marriages are common, with about half of girls marrying by age 18, and spousal rape is not a crime.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 0 / 4